chop-dbhi/avocado/docs.md

 ```

 ### Load
-Currently, the only _sub-tag_ implemented is the `load` command for loading `DataField and `DataConcept` instances on demand:
+Currently, the only avocado template tag command implemented is the `load` command for loading `DataField` and `DataConcept` instances on demand:

 **DataField with primary key**
 ```django